 certutil -A -i cert.der -n "<MOK certificate nickname>" -d /etc/pki/pesign/ -t "Pu,Pu,Pu" pk12util -i key.p12 -d /etc/pki/pesign

-<MOK certificate nickname> to the kernel.spec file or calling rpmbuild
+%define pe_signing_cert <MOK certificate nickname> to the kernel.spec file or calling rpmbuild directly with the

 It’s also recommended that you install